tesla-project/tip/README.md

     * PORT: Port where TIP will listen.
     * LOGS_FOLDER: Folder used to store all the logs of the application.
+    * NUM_THREADS: Number of instances to execute (-1 run one per CPU).

 ### Database